Rajeshchanti/E-commerce_project/README.md

 ![alt text](images/image-14.png)

 * Fill the required as shown below:
-  * Root dir: Give root dir ( will going to create a dir in worker node ).
+  * Root dir: Give root dir ( which we created in worker node ).
   * Lables: you can give any name.
   * Launch method: choose launch agents via SSH.
   * Host: Private IP of EC2 Instance (worker node).